Meet Our Advisory Board

-Kerry Law is the University of Leicester’ Chief Marketing and Engagement Officer, leading the External Relations Division.
-She is a highly accomplished senior marketing strategist and joined Leicester in January 2019 to help shape and deliver the future vision of the institution.
-She is currently leading on the launch of the new University identity and reviewing the portfolio of courses we offer.
+Kerry Law is the University of Leicester’s Deputy Vice Chancellor (Professional Services).
+She is a highly accomplished senior higher education professional and joined Leicester in January 2019 to help shape and deliver the future vision of the institution.
 Prior to joining the University of Leicester, Kerry was the Chief Marketing and Communications Officer at the University of Nottingham.
-One areas of her portfolio there was Nottingham Lakeside Arts.
-She is passionate about all forms of media and the arts and has been a strong supporter of the AAC since she joined the University.
-Kerry became Chair of the AAC Board in April 2020.
+She has a long career in marketing, of which she has spent over 20 years in Higher Education marketing leadership roles.
+Formerly she occupied senior roles at De Montfort University and FTSE100 company Pearson.
+She is passionate about all forms of media and the arts and has been a strong supporter of AAC since she joined the University.
+Kerry became Chair of the AAC Advisory Board in April 2020.

 Simon Coopey grew up in Leicester and trained as a dancer with the Leicestershire Schools Ballet Scheme.
 Simon then trained as a teacher and has been teaching in special education for 18 years.
 During this time Simon has worked to build the profile of dance and the arts within the city and county special schools, setting up the annual schools showcase at Curve.
 To date, this show has seen over 1000 young people with additional needs perform on the main stage of the theatre.